Dalal Mughrabi

-Dalal Mughrabi (دلال المغربي, Dalāl al-Muɣrabī; c.
+Dalal Mughrabi (دلال المغربي, Dalāl al-Muġrabī; c.
 1959 – 11 March 1978) was a Palestinian militant who was a member of the Fatah faction of the Palestine Liberation Organization (PLO) and participated in the 1978 Coastal Road massacre in Israel.
 The attack resulted in the death of 38 Israeli civilians, including 13 children.
-Mughrabi and eight other militants were also killed in the course of the operation.
+Mughrabi and eight other militants were also killed.
 While she has been hailed as a martyr and a national hero among many Palestinians, Israel and the United Nations have described her as a terrorist.

 Early life

-Mughrabi was born and raised in the Palestinian refugee camp of Sabra in Beirut, Lebanon.
+Dalal Mughrabi was born and raised in the Palestinian refugee camp of Sabra in Beirut, Lebanon.
 Her father was a Palestinian refugee whose family home prior to the 1948 Palestine war was in Jaffa, Palestine.
 Her mother was Lebanese.

 Originally educated as a nurse, Mughrabi decided to devote her life to politics when the Lebanese Civil War broke out in 1975.
 She joined Fatah and began working within the organization's communications service.
 She took part in the fighting against the Syrian army in the mountains southeast of Beirut when Syrian forces entered Lebanon in 1976 to assist the Phalangists and their allies.
 In 1977 she completed a three-month training course attaining her the rank of lieutenant.
 She was offered a post in Italy by Fatah as political officer working at the PLO office, but she declined choosing instead a military career.

-1978 operation
+1978 attack

 Mughrabi was part of a group of eleven Palestinian and Lebanese militants who landed on March 11, 1978, on the coastal plain near Tel Aviv.
 Mughrabi allegedly led the group, though reports differ.
-The timing was aimed at scuttling peace talks between Menachem Begin and Anwar Sadat, and the intent was to attack the ministry of defence in Tel Aviv or to "reach the Knesset and demand the release of Palestinian prisoners" or to "kill as many Israelis as possible".
+The timing was aimed at scuttling peace talks between Menachem Begin and Anwar Sadat, and the intent was to "[attack] the ministry of defence in Tel Aviv" according to the Guardian, or "not to kill civilians, but to reach the Knesset and demand the release of Palestinian prisoners" according to Rashida Mughrabi, Dalal's sister, or to "kill as many Israelis as possible" according to Time magazine.

-Murder of Gail Rubin
+Killing of Gail Rubin

 Landing at the beach, Mughrabi's group met American photographer Gail Rubin, who was taking nature photographs on the beach, and asked her where they were, after which they killed her.
 Both surviving members of the group later confirmed that it was Mughrabi who killed Rubin, who was the niece of US Senator Abraham A. Ribicoff.